btzy/lieuzhenghong.com/root/group_testing.md

 > to embark upon a Productivity Improvement and Digitisation Journey
 > to increase WoG efficiency and reduce government expenditure...

-Lesser men would have been thrown off by the thick thicket of Bureaucrat-ease, but you realise the subtext immediately.
+Lesser men would have gotten hopelessly lost in the thick thicket of Bureaucrat-ease, but you realise the subtext immediately.
 In order for your boss to keep his year-end bonus all his charges must demonstrate a 25% efficiency increase